ofwonogodwin/flightBooker/README.md

 # Flight Booking System

-This is complete flight booking website built with React frontend and Node.js/Express backend, featuring Uganda and East Africa routes.
+This is a complete flight booking website built with React frontend and Node.js/Express backend, featuring Uganda and East Africa routes.

 ## Features